odhran-kainos/blog/post/15 - Benchmarking Scala Collections.md

    despite the `Array`s needing a full copy while `Vector`s have some degree of structural sharing

-Overall, they are an "acceptable" general purpose collection: on one hand, you don't see any pathological behavior, like indexed lookup in `List`s or item-by-item construction of `Array`s: most of the `Vector` benchmarks are relatively middle-of-the-pack.
-On the other hand, if it's possible, working directly with `List`s or `Array`s or `mutable.Buffer`s has much less overhead and might be worth it in places where performance matters.
+Overall, they are an "acceptable" general purpose collection:

+- On one hand, you don't see any pathological behavior, like indexed lookup in `List`s or item-by-item construction of `Array`s: most of the `Vector` benchmarks are relatively middle-of-the-pack.
+That means you can use them to do more or less whatever and be sure you performance won't blow up unexpectedly with O(n^2) behavior.

+- On the other hand, many common operations are an order of magnitude slower than the "ideal" data structure: incremental building `Vector`s is 5-15x slower than for `List`s, indexed-lookup is much slower than for `Array`s, even concatenation of similarly-sized `Vector`s is 10x slower than concatenating `Array`s.

+`Vector`s are a useful "default" data structure to reach for, but if it's at all possible, working directly with `List`s or `Array`s or `mutable.Buffer`s might have an order-of-magnitude less performance overhead.
+This might not matter, but it very well might be worth it in places where performance matters.
+A 10x performance difference is a lot!

 ## Conclusion